meribold/dotfiles/README.md

 Make may consider targets to be up to date because of existing files that conflict with the links it should create.
 The `-B` flag (e.g. `make -B vim`) forces remaking of all considered targets.
-This only results in the removal of conflicting **symlinks**, but not regular files.
+This only results in the removal of conflicting symlinks, but not regular files.

 Use the `-n` flag (e.g. `make -n vim`) to preview the commands Make would execute.